15 Types of Leaves Offered by Companies in India

 7. Compassionate Leave

-Compassionate leaves are a type of leave granted in instances of family emergencies, such as the illness of a loved one, or other tragic events.
+Compassionate leaves are a type of office leave granted in instances of family emergencies, such as the illness of a loved one, or other challenging personal situations.
 These leaves should only be utilized in rare and exceptional circumstances, as they are offered by companies to provide support during challenging times.
-It is important to note that compassionate leave differs from bereavement leave; while bereavement leave is used for mourning the loss of someone close to you, compassionate leave offers employees more time off work to care for a sick family member.
+It is often granted at the employer’s discretion.
+It is important to note that compassionate leave differs from bereavement leave.
+Bereavement leave is granted to allow employees time to grieve and make arrangements following the loss of a loved one.
+On the other hand, compassionate leave is provided for situations where an employee needs to care for a seriously ill family member or handle other urgent personal crises.

 10. Marriage leave

-Compensatory leave refers to a form of compensation given to employees for working extra days/hours.
-It provides the option for individuals to convert their overtime into cashable leaves at their discretion rather than receiving monetary compensation when they work on weekends or holidays.
-You can check this comprehensive guide on how to write an ideal compensatory leave letter.
+Compensatory leave is granted to employees as a paid benefit for working extra days or hours beyond the office work schedule.
+It provides the option to convert the overtime into an available paid leave balance rather than receiving monetary compensation for working on weekends or holidays.
+Employees can use the compensatory leave at their discretion.
+Therefore, it allows for a better work-life balance.
+Consider checking our comprehensive guide on how to write an ideal compensatory leave letter.

 12. Loss of Pay Leave (LOP/LWP)